QTS Application

 Upon gaining QTS, Early Career Teachers (ECTs) will now have to undertake a period of Induction lasting two academic years (full-time)

-Teaching Regulation Agency are the people who issue the TRN (teacher registration number) once you get QTS.
+The Teaching Regulation Agency issues the TRN (teacher registration number) once you get QTS.

-My school teaches AP/common core curriculum, and I teach MFL.
-I can have a mentor with a QTS (also MFL), but my previous school had a British curriculum.
+My school teaches AP/Common Core curriculum, and I teach MFL.
+I can have a mentor with a QTS (also MFL), but my previous sA.P.ool had a British curriculum.
 Can I access QTS?

 If you have taught in a British curriculum school for 2+ years and can gain a testimonial to evidence this and map your current school curriculum to the British curriculum, you would be eligible for the route.
 Having a mentor with QTS is a positive.
 You would need to be able to show in your written justifications that you had a clear understanding of your chosen MFL subject in the age range you want QTS in, and that could only be 11-16 or 14-19, showing knowledge of 11-14 and 14-16 GCSE/IB or 14-16 GCSE/IB and 16-19 A Level.

-Can I get QTS even though I’m teaching in a local (bilingual) school to Chinese students?
+Can I get QTS even though I’m teaching Chinese students in a local (bilingual) school?

 Possibly, but it depends on what curriculum you are teaching and what subject you hope to gain QTS in.
 Without further information, it isn’t easy to give any concrete guidance.

-I have a PGCEi.
+I have a PGCE/IPGCE.
 Will that be counted at any step?

-You have taught in a British curriculum school for 2+ years, and it appears you can gain a testimonial to prove this.
+You have taught in a British curriculum school for 2+ years and can gain a testimonial to prove this.
 If you can map your current school curriculum to the British curriculum and provide a testimonial, you will likely be eligible for the route.

-We would need to speak to one of your school leaders, who was going to be your mentor, to check their teaching experience and understanding of the UK curriculum and the UK Teachers’ Standards.
-Subject to us being satisfied by this, we would be happy for them to support you.
+We would need to speak to one of your school leaders, your mentor, to check their teaching experience and understanding of the UK curriculum and the UK Teachers’ Standards.
+Subject to our satisfaction, we would be happy for them to support you.

-The PGCEi from Nottingham would not support your application.
-Entry requirements are a UK Bachelors Degree or equivalent and GCSE English, Maths and Science if wanting Primary QTS or equivalent supported by an ENIC statement of comparability.
-If you meet all other requirements and can provide the above information, you would be advised to apply.
+The IPGCE would not support your application.
+Entry requirements are a UK bachelor’s degree or equivalent and GCSE in English, Maths, and Science if you want primary QTS or equivalent supported by the UK ENIC statement of comparability.
+You would be advised to apply if you meet all other requirements and can provide the above information.

 This person would likely be eligible if they can provide a testimonial to evidence of 2+ years teaching the British curriculum and map their current curriculum to the British curriculum.
 They would also have to demonstrate their knowledge and understanding of teaching the British curriculum in their justifications.
 If you cannot evidence teaching at least 2+ years in a British curriculum school, you would not be eligible for the AO route to QTS.